concrete5cojp/concrete5-Coding-Guideline/readme.md

 ## Meta title, description, keywords, OGP tag is not needed (Recommended)

 Meta Tilte, Description, Keywords, OGP tags will be inserted.
-It's not necessary to implement for HTML coding
+It's not necessary to implement for HTML coding.

 # Coding Requirement